dcc5480/NEID-Research/README.md

 ## test.py
 Includes functions:
-- fullPipeline (Old, not used anymore, see process1)
+- fullPipeline (Removed, see older commits: old, not used anymore, see process1)
   - Converts downloaded .fits files into data including modeled rv's.
+Is able to convert times without all three fits files (magnetogram, dopplergram, intensitygram) into partial data output.
 - fidoSearch
   - Searches for and downloads .fits files.
 Retries download where errors occur (won't retry successful downloads).
 - process